 Though rare and not completely understood, amniotic fluid can lead to pulmonary embolism.
 When amniotic fluid enters the mother's blood stream via the placental bed of the uterus and trigger an allergic reaction.
 This reaction then results in cardiorespiratory collapse.

-Embolism can also occur from tumors which have broken off an made their way into the blood stream.
+Embolism can also occur from tumors that have broken off and made their way into the bloodstream.

 Patients who are hypercoagulable are at increased risk for thrombus formation, which can then embolize into pulmonary flow.